Skip to content

 kubectl apply -f generated-ingress.yaml

-Wait for the ingress and associated TLS to be established before running the following.
+Wait for the ingress and TLS to be established first.

 bash resource-protection-validation.sh

-For more detailed Keycloak testing (device flow, tokens, etc.), refer to Resource Protection with Keycloak Policies.
+For more detailed testing, see Resource Protection with Keycloak Policies.

 Validation⚓︎